 A tooth abscess is caused by bacteria.
 It begins when bacteria invade and infect the tissue around a tooth.
 This results in pus build-up.
-When the pus is unable to drain, an abscess results.
+An abscess happens when the pus is unable to drain.

 - Severe tooth decay

 - A break or crack in a tooth

 Problems may be:

 - Throbbing and pain in a tooth or gum area

 - Pain when biting

 - Redness, tenderness, or swelling of the gums

 - Bad breath or a foul taste in the mouth